zammad/zammad-documentation/admin/console.rst

       .. code-tab:: console Source Installation

          $ ZAMMAD_SAFE_MODE=1 rails c

-         Zammad app is running in safe mode.
-Any third-party service is ignored.
+         Zammad is running in safe mode.
+Any third-party services like Redis are ignored.

          There was an error trying to connect to Redis via redis://localhost:6379.
          Please provide a Redis instance at localhost:6379 or set REDIS_URL to point to a different location.